revunix/TwitchRecorder/README.md

 - `.reload`: Reloads the configuration from the config file.
 - `.restart`: Restarts the bot.
 - `.recordings`: Lists all recorded streams with links to download.
+- `.upload <channel>`: Uploads the local folder for the specified channel to the cloud, if not already present.
+- `.delete <channel>`: Deletes the local folder for the specified channel from the server.
 - `.help`: Shows a help message with available commands.

 ## Setup